MEET THE OWNERS

 Peter’s son Ben joined the business in 2003 after a corporate career in banking and technology.
 His sister Kate and her husband Tom O’Brien, who act as independent board members to this fully owned and operated family business, also joined Ben.
 Ben’s wife Joanna also works along with Ben on marketing initiatives.

 The original Bartonvale Gardens was sold in 2007 when Peter retired.
 In 2012 The Martens family acquired Langton Park in Campbelltown, South Australia and The Elms Retirement Estate in Kilmore, Victoria followed by the acquisition of Bridgewater Lake Retirement Estate in Roxburgh Park, Victoria in 2015.
-These are now operated under The Martens family’s ‘The Parks Villages’, with Managing Director Ben Martens actively involved in the running and future development of the villages.
+In 2022 they sold Langton Park and Bridgewater Lake Retirement Estate.
+The Elms and Westport Estate are now operated under The Martens family’s ‘The Parks Villages’, with Managing Director Ben Martens actively involved in the running and future development of the villages.
 Ben tackles this with enthusiasm, experience, professionalism and unswerving commitment to ensuring The Parks Villages retirees fully enjoy the best years of their lives.

 “Our family philosophy is to have a resident-centric view and to have a very hands on approach, making many decisions in conjunction with our residents as to how the villages should be run or how houses should be designed,” says Ben.
 “We believe that retirement is to be enjoyed and that village life is an extension of family life.
 This approach has seen us differentiate ourselves from the larger corporate operators as we endeavour to create a more intimate experience in the way we operate.”